-The LMU cartridge contains a single oxide-coated aluminum disk which is mounted on a self-centering hub and enclosed in a protective plastic case.
+The LMD cartridge contains a single oxide-coated aluminum disk which is mounted on a self-centering hub and enclosed in a protective plastic case.
 The cartridge is sealed against dust.
 When the disk is inserted into the drive, the dust cover opens automatically for spindle and head access and closes automatically when the disk is withdrawn.
-An optional protective jacket can be supplied with the cartridge to provide an additional safeguard against contamination or damage resulting from handling or storage.
+A protective case will be supplied with the cartridge to provide an additional safeguard against contamination or damage resulting from handling or storage.

-Cartridge interchangeability between other LMU's using the same format and sector configuration is ensured.
+Cartridge interchangeability between other LMD's using the same format and sector configuration is ensured.